Roads in Ireland: National secondary roads

 National secondary roads fill in the rest of the main cross country routes in Ireland.
-They connect large towns (such as Birr) which are not served by National Primary routes, and some routes (such as N59) follow long coastal route connecting many towns.
+They connect large towns which are not served by national primary routes, and some routes (such as N59) follow long coastal route connecting many towns.
 They are indicated with a "N" prefix followed by a number from 51 to 99 (N87 is currently the highest).

-There are 2683.974 km (1668 miles) of national secondary roads in Ireland, making up slightly less than 50% of the entire national route (national primary and national secondary) network.
+As of 2018, there are 2696 km of national secondary roads in Ireland, making up slightly less than 50% of the entire national route (national primary and national secondary) network.
 National secondary routes are generally more poorly maintained than primary routes (although their quality can vary widely), but often carry more traffic than regional roads.
 Almost the entire network of national secondary roads is single carriageway, although there are some short sections of dual carriageway on the Tallaght bypass section of the N81, on the N52 at Dundalk, on the N85 at Ennis, on the N62 at Athlone and on the N71 between Cork and Bandon.

 Typically, national secondary roads are of a similar standard or higher than regional roads although some are of lower quality than the better sections of regional roads.
 Many of them have been resurfaced with higher quality pavements in recent years with relatively smooth surfaces and good road markings and signposting.
 However, road widths and alignments are often inadequate, with many narrow and winding sections.

 National secondary roads generally do not bypass towns on their routes although there are a number of exceptions: the N52 bypasses Nenagh, Mullingar and the centre of Dundalk (as a relief road) with a further N52 bypass of Tullamore planned, the N55 (along with the N3) bypasses Cavan, the N56 forms part of the Donegal bypass, the N61 and the N63 bypass Roscommon, the N71 bypasses Halfway and Skibbereen, the N74 bypasses Cashel, the N76 bypasses Callan, the N77 forms the northern part of the Kilkenny ring road, the N80 bypasses Carlow and the N85 bypasses Ennis.
 When the Fermoy (Moorepark) to Kilbehenny section of the M8 was completed, the former N8 bypass of Mitchelstown was re-classified as the N73.

-Examples of national secondary roads are: